 - If the student is not in crisis, let the student decide about counseling.
 Your words were not wasted.
 Sometimes students reject help at first but pursue counseling later.

 - Do not be sworn to secrecy if the student is in crisis.
 Say you need to inform someone to make sure they are safe.

-CWC can consult with faculty, staff and students who want to discuss concerns about a student.
-Call CWC to schedule a meeting with a counselor or come to walk-in hours (weekdays 3-4pm).
+CWC can consult with faculty, staff, and students who want to discuss concerns about a student.
+Call CWC to schedule a meeting with a clinician or come to drop-in hours (weekdays 2pm-4pm).
 Please remember that information about student clients is confidential and will not be disclosed in consultations.